 Our Nonpoint Source Pollution Workgroup meets regularly to discuss new developments in policy and funding for programs to manage and track nonpoint source pollutants.

 NEIWPCC hosts a regional conference on nonpoint source pollution every spring.
-In 2016, the EPA asked NEIWPCC to run a national training workshop for state, federal, territorial, and tribal nonpoint source program managers.
-Planning for both national and regional 2018 conferences is under way.
+In 2016 and 2018, the EPA asked NEIWPCC to run a national training workshop for state, federal, territorial, and tribal nonpoint source program managers.

 Other NEIWPCC programs and workgroups overlap with nonpoint source issues.
 Harmful algal blooms are fed by nutrients that reach water bodies in runoff; mercury and other substances, including many emerging contaminants are spread by atmospheric deposition (below).